 - He is very protective of his family and home.

-- This breed often forms a close bond with their main caregiver.
+- This breed often forms a close bond with its main caregiver.

 - You can expect lots of fun for the whole family with this breed.